 First of all, let’s have a close look at the website we want to scrape to think carefully about what we want to do.
 Before starting to write code, it is always a good idea to think about what you are trying to achieve with your code.

-To create a dataframe with the data for all the dissertations on that first page, we need to do two things:
+To create a dataframe with the data for all the dissertations on the first page, we need to do two things:

 Step 2: once we have the URLs, we want to scrape those pages too to get the date, major, and advisor for each dissertation.